-Adrenaline’s Rick Barrick takes us through some of the latest breakthroughs.
+Adrenaline’s Rick Barrick takes us through some of the latest breakthroughs in digital signage design.

 From a purely technical view, one of the most talked-about technologies in this year’s Expo was organic LED.
 Rick says, “Organic LED is just starting to make its way into the retail marketplace and consumer world.
 Without getting too technical, this light emitting diode technology results in an extremely faithful representation of contrast and composition.
 In retail environments or corporate headquarters, companies today use high quality static print or even artwork to capture the feel of their brand.
 Now, with OLED displays, we’re starting to see the ability to faithfully represent really stunning depiction of dynamic visual content.
 It’s done in such a way that it could realistically start to replace artwork, or other high quality visual representations in these physical spaces.”